verySmolBrain/random-penguin-facts/README.md

       We'll free it automatically in this case, but this functionality is not reliable across various environments.
 ```

 Note this is pure speculation on my part because I haven't dug deep into this yet and I'm not familiar with the JavaScript garbage collector.
+Note you can't call `.delete` if you don't export with `smart_pointer_constructor`.

 # WIP